Contents area

 Motivation

-Since the CH2018 scenarios were published, both the science and the needs of users have evolved.
-New science, as documented in the recent IPCC report (AR6), has been published, and new high-resolution and convection-permitting climate models have been developed.
+Since the CH2018 scenarios were published in 2018, both the science and the needs of users have evolved.
+New science, as documented in the IPCC report (AR6), has been published, and new high-resolution and convection-permitting climate models have been developed.
 Thanks to the continuous involvement of users in the design of the scenarios, MeteoSwiss and ETH were able to gain a detailed picture of the requirements for future climate and climate change information.

 Aims of Climate CH2025

 The Climate CH2025 project, launched in March 2023, addresses identified gaps in existing climate scenarios and additional requirements.
-Like previous generations of climate scenarios, the current project is a collaboration between MeteoSwiss, ETH Zurich, and other partners from science and government.
-The results of Climate CH2025 will build on the existing CH2018 scenarios and extend them with new scientific knowledge and products.
+Like previous generations of climate scenarios, the project was a collaboration between MeteoSwiss, ETH Zurich, and other partners from science and government.

 1. How can observations and model-based climate scenarios be better integrated to provide consistent and temporally comprehensive information to users in a way that meets their needs?